 REITs own real estate assets of various types such as commercial, industrial and residential.
 They are also very suitable investments for dividend investors due to the predictability of cash-flows and stable payout of dividends.
 Proceeds from profits on the sale of real estate and rent from the same are paid to investors as dividends.
 Given the current economic environment that we are in, REITs are desirable investments.
 Due to an inflationary environment, the value of real estate owned by the trusts and their rent is bound to grow.
 Also, the economy is now shaping up to rebound from COVID and enter a new growth phase.

-Granite REIT owns a diversified portfolio of 97 properties across 9 countries on 3 continents.
+Granite REIT owns a diversified portfolio of 97 properties across nine countries on three continents.
 The bulk of these properties are in the US (43), followed by Canada (26) and Europe (28).
 The trust’s properties are mainly in the industrial space, with the rapidly growing logistics space having the most weight.
 This puts the trust in place to benefit from the growing e-commerce market.

 Monthly Dividend Stock Investing Is a Great Low-Risk Strategy!

 Currently, the inflation rate in Canada is at a decade high of 3.6%, while interest rates are sub 1%.
-In such a scenario, investing in resilient businesses that pay dividends and grow capital is a much smarter decision than letting your savings lose value in the bank.
+In such a scenario, investing in resilient businesses that pay dividends and grow capital is a much wiser decision than letting your savings lose value in the bank.
 Dividend investing is also more tax-efficient as the tax rate on dividends is lower than on interest income.

 The pandemic and all the disruptions experienced by people have led to several systemic and secular changes.
 Like work-from-home has changed the corporate and business world significantly, the pandemic has also brought personal finance to the forefront.
-Many people have been forced to rethink their personal finances and have learned the importance of saving the hard way.
-Dividend-paying stocks are among the most popular options for investors looking to generate passive income and grow their savings.
+Many people have been forced to rethink their finances and have learned the importance of saving the hard way.
+Dividend-paying stocks are among the most popular options for investors to generate passive income and grow their savings.